Link here

 In these stories, and in other places you see quotes against it.
 E.g., our local newspaper, The Daily Item, had these facebook comments:

 "My mother has to give up her Thanksgiving holiday to be at work.
 Greedy coorperation can't give employees a break.
 I don't agree with it at all.
-I feel anyone who thinks they "have" to shop on Thanksgiving doesn't know the true value of family."
+I feel anyone who thinks they "have" to shop on Thanksgiving doesn't know the true value of family."and this:

 "As an RN, I worked Thanksgiving.
 Healthcare is a 24/7 job and I was paid well to do it.
 I didn't like it, but accepted it because that is part of the job.
 Retail is not!!
 These ppl get paid little more than minimum wage.
 Nobody is going to die if they don't get quite what they wanted for Christmas...Employees should be home with their families, not filling the coffers for some rich corporation who couldn't give a shit about their employees."